May 14, 2026

 [Insert Name]

-How this example is successful: Here we’ve included an example of a group interview thank-you note to give you an idea of how you can adjust your thank-you note accordingly.
+How this example is successful: Here, we’ve included an example of a group interview thank-you note to give you an idea of how you can adjust your thank-you note accordingly.

 This note is mostly similar to the first example; the interviewee begins by thanking the interviewer, stating when their interview was, and mentioning something specific that they learned about.

 The main difference in this group example is that the candidate thanks each individual interviewer and names them.
-This is a great way to demonstrate that you truly paid attention to every detail and are grateful to each individual who participated in your interview.
+This is a great way to demonstrate that you paid attention to every detail and are grateful to each individual who participated in your interview.

 The candidate finishes by reaffirming their interest and thanking the interviewers once again.

-Example #3: Columbia Thank You Note Template
+Example #3: Columbia Thank-You Note Template

 “Dear (Recipient Name),